garciart/network-automation/README.md

 ## Introduction

-Normally, to interact with certain network devices, such as unconfigured Layer-3 switches, you would need to connect to them physically, via serial or Ethernet cables, through their console or auxilary ports.
+Normally, to interact with certain network devices, such as non-configured Layer-3 switches, you would need to connect to them physically, via serial or Ethernet cables, through their console or auxiliary ports.
 Once connected, you would use their command line interface (CLI) to enter Internetwork Operating System (IOS) commands manually, or to upload a script written in a specialized language, such as Cisco's Tool Command Language (TCL).
 This is fine if you have one device.
 However, manually configuring dozens or hundreds of devices can be exhausting.

 Any chance we can automate the process using Python?
 The answer is yes, and you can write such a script using modules such as subprocess and pexpect.